orpheus/yt-downloader/README.md

 `node main`

-# Run with namespace
+# Use namespaces

 You can pass a namespace to the main command and it will download your files into a folder with the specified namespace name.
 The default namespace is `library` and will be used if one is not passed.

-`node main.js <namespace> // directory to store downloads inside the ./downloads folder`
+`node main.js <namespace> // directory to store downloads inside the ./downloads/<namespace>
+folder`

 # Errors and History Logs